spokestack/react-native-spokestack-tray/README.md

 ### Edit Info.plist

 Add the following to your Info.plist to enable permissions.
+Also ensure your iOS deployment target is set to 13.0.

 ```
 <key>NSMicrophoneUsageDescription</key>